bilbobct/bilbobct/README.md

 - 👀 I’m interested in Mathematics, Videogames, Playing instruments, Learning & Teaching!
-- 🌱 I’m currently programming in C#, Javascript, HTML, CSS and learning Japanese!
+- 🌱 I’m currently programming in C#, Javascript, HTML, CSS and learning Flutter and Japanese!
 - 😄 The pronouns are He/Him
 ##